pkiraly/metadata-qa-api/README.md

 }
 ```

 The central piece is the `fields` array.
-Each item represents the properties of a single data elements (a JsonBranch in the API).
+Each item represents the properties of
+a single data elements (a JsonBranch in the API).
 Its properties are:

 * `name` (String): the name or label of the data element
 * `path` (String): a address of the data element.
-If the format is XML, ir should be an XPath expression.
-If format is JSON, it should be a JSONPath expression.
+If the format is XML, it
+  should be an XPath expression.
+If format is JSON, it should be a JSONPath
+  expression.
 If the format is CSV, it should be the name of the column.
 * `categories` (List<String>): a list of categories this field belongs to.
-Categories can be anything, in Europeana's use case these are the core functionalities the field supports
+  Categories can be anything, in Europeana's use case these are the core
+  functionalities the field supports
-* `extractable` (boolean): whether the field can be extracted if field extraction is turned on
+* `extractable` (boolean): whether the field can be extracted if field
+  extraction is turned on
-* `rules` (List<Rule>): a set of rules or constraints which will be checked against
+* `rules` (List<Rule>): a set of rules or constraints which will be checked
+  against
-* `indexField` (String): the name which can be used in a search engine connected to the application (at the time of writing Apache Solr is supported)
+* `indexField` (String): the name which can be used in a search engine connected
+  to the application (at the time of writing Apache Solr is supported)

 Optionaly you can set the "canonical list" of categories.
 It provides
 two additional functionalities

-* if a field contains a category which is not listed in the list,
+* if a field contains a category which is not listed in the list, that will be
-that will be excluded (with a warning in the log)
+  excluded (with a warning in the log)
-* the order of the categories in the output follows the order set
+* the order of the categories in the output follows the order set in the
-in the configuration.
+  configuration.

 Here is an example (in YAML):